Why Should You Consult With a Medicaid Eligibility Attorney? The Answer Is Simple…”If You Don’t, You May Lose A Lifetime of Savings and Income:

-- (MLTSS) is Managed Long Term Support Services for long-term care at home and in the community or in an assisted living residence.
-It provides numerous support services including personal aides to help with a person’s activities of daily living (ADL’s) like bathing, medication administration, toileting, meal preparation, home cleaning, etc. It also covers medical expenses, pharmacy and prescription needs, physical and speech therapy, diagnostic evaluations, etc.
+- (MLTSS) Managed Long Term Support Services for long-term care at home and in the community or in an assisted living residence is also an available.
+These programs provide numerous support services including personal aides to help with a person’s activities of daily living (ADL’s) like bathing, medication administration, toileting, meal preparation, home cleaning, etc. They also cover medical expenses, pharmacy and prescription needs, physical and speech therapy, diagnostic evaluations, etc.

 Since 1996, the NJ Department of Health and Senior Services has administered all Medicaid and Managed Long Term Support Services and programs for eligible beneficiaries.

 Mr. Niemann and his office successfully handled the filing of a Medicaid application for my Mom.
 They coordinated all the paperwork and detailed financial requirements requested by the County Board of Social Services.
 His office was courteous and professional to me and my family throughout the process.
 They answered our questions and responded back to us in a timely manner.
 The guidance and advice of Mr. Niemann and his staff is sincerely appreciated.